 Pointe Hilton Tapatillo — Overlooking the North Mountain Preserve, Pointe Hilton Tapatillo offers comfortable rooms and suites with individual entrances.
 The two outdoor pools, one with an added underground slide and waterfall, make this hotel a great choice even in the summer.
 In the cooler months, guests can enjoy the North Mountain Preserve Visitor Center and learn about the surrounding desert environment, then hit one of the many trails in the preserve for a pleasant hike.
 The restaurant on the premises, Different Pointe of View, offers an unforgettable culinary experience with gorgeous views of North Mountain.

 Arizona Biltmore Resort — Dubbed “the jewel of the desert since 1929,” the Arizona Biltmore Resort grew up with Arizona.
 Housed in a historic building near Camelback Mountain and designed by Albert Chase McArthur with the help of Frank Lloyd Wright, the resort and its unique garden sculptures are among the most recognized sights of Arizona.
-Frank and Albert’s restaurant serves an exquisite meal in a relaxed and welcoming atmosphere.
-Or, for a different Southwestern dining experience, guests can head over to the Wright’s then have a few cocktails at the Wright Bar, where the Tequila Sunrise was invented.
+For a different Southwestern dining experience, guests can head over to the Wright’s then have a few cocktails at the Wright Bar, where the Tequila Sunrise was invented.

 Wigwam Resort — Opening in 1929 with 24 rooms in the West Valley of Phoenix, the Wigwam Resort stretches over 440 acres and offers elegant and comfortable adobe-style casitas and suites.
 Over time the Wigwam hosted its share of sports celebrities and public figures and earned a reputation as one of the Southwest’s landmark resorts.
 Guests can relax in one of three world-class pools and enjoy the aptly named Tower Pool, which showcases a 25-foot-high twisting water slide.
 The resort’s signature restaurant, Litchfield’s, offers a dining experience in a casual atmosphere while supporting the local community with a menu based on produce from nearby farms.
 The closest attraction nearby, the World Wildlife Zoo, houses the largest number of exotic animals in Arizona and is committed to their conservation.